galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 >>
 >> - Note that the generated tool has not been run to generate test outputs, so the archive is not complete although the installed tool may work fine.
 >>
->> - To generate a "proper" tested toolshed archive, run the `planemo_test` tool on the relevant tool XML in the history.
+>> - To generate a "proper" tested toolshed archive, execute the `planemo_test` tool from the ToolFactory tool submenu after selecting the relevant tool XML from the history.
->> - The appliance will run Planemo to generate sample outputs, then run a real test and return a proper toolshed archive and test reports.
+>> - The appliance will run Planemo to generate sample outputs, then run a real test.
 >>     - An archive containing the tool with proper test will be returned with a collection containing the testing run log, planemo lint and test reports.
 >>     - The archive can be downloaded and shared in the usual ways.
 It is a normal Galaxy tool that wraps the supplied script and contains a test to validate it.
->>     - It is in `..compose/export/galaxy/testedTFarchives/[tool name]` on your workstation because that is mounted as a volume into the container.
+>>     - It is in `..compose/export/galaxy/testedTFtools/[tool name]` on your workstation because that is mounted as a volume into the container.
 {: .hands_on}

 ----

-## Import ToolFactory functional documentation - the demonstration tools.
+## ToolFactory functional documentation - the demonstration tools.

 - Congratulations on getting this far and acquiring a local instance of the ToolFactory
 - There is a sample history built in that shows some sample tools.
   - Sometimes it appears second - check the history list when first logging in if there are only half a dozen datasets in the current history - there should be a larger one too with all the samples.
-- Note that this is installed the first time a new Appliance is run.
-It takes a minute - wait until all the installation processes have settled down before first logging in.
   - If there is an empty history when you first log in, check the histories after a minute - if still not there, follow the Welcome page instructions to install it manually.
 - They can be examined to learn how the ToolFactory form was configured to generate the tool.
-- Click the Galaxy job `redo` button on either of the two history items sharing the tool name.
+- Click the Galaxy job `redo` {% icon galaxy-refresh %} button on any generated XML in the history.
-- This will show you the fully completed ToolFactory form used to generate the sample
+- This will show you the settings for the ToolFactory form used to generate the sample
-- You can edit the form and regenerate a new tool with your changes incorporated.
+- Edit the form and regenerate an updated tool with your changes incorporated.
-- When the job completes, a new edited version of that tool will be installed and ready to run.
+- When the job completes, the edited version of that tool will be installed and ready to run.
-- Refresh the Galaxy panels to find it in the new "ToolFactory Generated Tools" section.
+- Refresh the Galaxy panels to find it in the new "ToolFactory Generated Tools" section if the tool name is new.
-- Change the tool name to generate a different tool - the Appliance will overwrite any existing tool of the same name without warning.
+- Change the tool name to generate a new tool.
+  - *The Appliance will overwrite an existing tool of the same name without warning.*

 > ### {% icon announcement %} Note!